stfc/PSyclone/doc/nemo.rst

 .. -----------------------------------------------------------------------------
 ..
 BSD 3-Clause License
 ..
 ..
-Copyright (c) 2018, Science and Technology Facilities Council
+Copyright (c) 2018-2019, Science and Technology Facilities Council.
 ..
 All rights reserved.
 ..
 ..
 Redistribution and use in source and binary forms, with or without